 When my enemies turn back, they shall fall and perish before thy face.

-For thou upholdest my right and my cause, thou sittest enthroned, judging in righteousness.
+For thou upholdest my just cause; thou art enthroned, judging in righteousness.

-Thou rebukest the nations, thou destroyest the wicked, blotting out their name for ever and ever.
+Thou hast rebuked the nations, and the ungodly one has perished; thou hast blotted out their name for ever and ever.

-The enemy’s swords are completely destroyed and thou hast laid waste their cities; their memory fell with a resounding crash.
+The swords of the enemy have utterly failed and their cities thou hast destroyed; the memory of them has perished in tumult.

-But the Lord endures forever; he has prepared his throne for the judgment.
+But the Lord remains forever; he has prepared his throne for judgment.

-He shall judge the world in righteousness, he shall judge all peoples in uprightness.
+He will judge the world in righteousness, he will judge the peoples in uprightness.

-The Lord is a refuge for the poor, a helper in seasons of trouble.
+The Lord is a refuge for the poor, a helper in times of trouble.

-And let those who know thy name put their trust in thee, for thou, Lord, forsakest not them that need thee.
+And let those who know thy name hope in thee, for hast not forsaken those who seek thee, O Lord.

 Sing to the Lord who dwells in Sion; proclaim his ways among the nations.